 Krishnan is a Radiation Oncologist from Florida.
 He was first exposed to medicine at the Mayo Clinic in high school, where he learned the genetic underpinnings of dementia.
 He attended Duke University and graduated on an accelerated 3-year pathway with a BS in Chemistry with advanced graduate studies in pharmacology.
 He then attended Boston University School of Medicine, where he served on the board to the Association of American Medical Colleges as an elected representative to help establish nation-wide evidence-based medical education practices.
-Throughout his career, he has published scholarly work on educational trends in medicine specifically as it pertains to his field, oncology.
+Throughout his career, he has published scholarly work on educational trends in medicine specifically as these pertain to his field, oncology.
 He is currently practicing Radiation Oncology in Minnesota doing a Chief Residency year with an emphasis on undergraduate and post-graduate medical education.

-In his spare time, Krishnan loves to spend his time rock climbing, weight lifting, biking, volunteering, and experimenting in the kitchen when his friends are brave enough to try his newest variation on chocolate chip cookies.
+In his spare time, Krishnan loves to spend his time rock climbing, weight-lifting, biking, volunteering, and experimenting in the kitchen when his friends are brave enough to try his newest variation on chocolate chip cookies.